anwarendo/alx-system_engineering-devops/0x00-shell_basics/README.md

        * 100-Lets_move ==> moves all files that their name starts with upper case letter to /tmp/u directory
        * 101-clean_emacs ==> cleans all emacs files ending with ~
        * 102-tree ==> creates nested folders
+       * 103-commas ==> lists the files with some sorting order and commas